-At 14,017 feet, is the least difficult of the group, and for many people, it serves as a good tune-up in preparation for ascending the other two.
-The peak is a highly photographed one, due to its prominence from the Lizard Head trail.
-The peak is accessible from a variety of routes, each offering a different scenic view of the range.
-Most routes take between 5-7 hours, depending on the time of year and the hiker.
+At 14,017 feet, Wilson Peak is the least difficult of the group.
+It serves as a good tune-up in preparation for ascending the other two.
+Often featured in photos, due to its prominence from the Lizard Head trail, Wilson Peak is accessible from a variety of routes, each offering a different scenic view of the range.
+Most routes take between 6-9 hours, depending on the time of year and the hiker.

-(Not to be confused with Wilson Peak) is the highest peak in Dolores county, and is located in the center of the massif in between Wilson Peak and El Diente.
-It is a rugged alpine peak, with multiple permanent snowfields on various faces.
-However, due to its location, much of the peak is not visible until you’re already making the ascent.
-The peak is reclusive, testy, and challenging.
-However, there are many rewarding views, and the gorgeous terrain is sure to excite and please.
+Not to be confused with Wilson Peak, Mt.
+Wilson is the highest in Dolores county.
+Located in the center of the massif between Gladstone and El Diente, it is rugged with multiple permanent snowfields on various faces.
+Due to its location, much of the peak is not visible until you’re already making the ascent.
+Mt.
+Wilson is reclusive, testy, and challenging.
+There are many rewarding views, and the gorgeous terrain is sure to stoke the adventure fire.

-TECHNICAL (Mt.
-Wilson, wilson peak, El Diente Sneffels)
+Mt.
+Wilson, wilson peak, El Diente & Technical summits Private Group Rates

 IN YOUR PACK